 Bart Eppenauer is a partner in the Intellectual Property Group of Shook and managing partner of the firm’s Seattle office.
 His practice at Shook focuses on complex technology and IP transactions, strategic IP counseling and analysis, pre-litigation and litigation defense strategy and resolution, and technology and IP policy advocacy.
 Prior to rejoining Shook, Bart was Chief Patent Counsel and Associate General Counsel at Microsoft for more than a decade.
-In this role, Bart led the Patent Group in the Legal and Corporate Affairs Department, where he developed Microsoft’s patent portfolio of more than 35,000 issued patents worldwide and managed a team of more than 100 patent professionals offering patent counseling and product development support across all of Microsoft’s business and research divisions.
+In that role, Bart led the Patent Group in the Legal and Corporate Affairs department, where he developed Microsoft’s patent portfolio of more than 35,000 issued patents worldwide and managed a team of more than 100 patent professionals offering patent counseling and product development support across all of Microsoft’s business and research divisions.
 Under Bart’s guidance, Microsoft’s high-quality patent portfolio resulted in an extremely successful IP licensing program and received top rankings in IEEE Spectrum, BusinessWeek and The Patent Board.

 Publications and Presentations